parreirat/vehiculum-challenge/development_checklist.md

 ####Notes
 Not sure what this refers to exactly, in the task PDF:
   - Store error messages of status pages (ex.
 Minor Service Outage) display them later.
+Very little experience with Docker, not sure what this one refers to either:
+  - Use Docker to generate an image which can accept different arguments for different processes.